 (1) Sections 4 to 24 apply within any area described in the Schedule.

+(1a) Notwithstanding subsection (1) —

+(a) section 4B applies throughout the State; and

-(1a) Notwithstanding subsection (1), sections 12A and 12B apply throughout the State to building work that is home building work as defined in the Home Building Contracts Act 1991.
+(b) sections 12A and 12B apply throughout the State to building work that is home building work as defined in the Home Building Contracts Act 1991 section 3(1).

 (2) The Governor may make regulations amending the Schedule or deleting the Schedule and substituting a new Schedule.